angular-seed — the seed for AngularJS apps

 Run the Application

 We have preconfigured the project with a simple development web server.
-The simplest way to start this server is:
+The simplest way to start

 Now browse to the app at